 Acute lymphoblastic leukemia (ALL), also known as acute lymphocytic leukemia, is a cancer of the blood and bone marrow.
-ALL begins in the bone marrow, where the body produces the stem cells that eventually become blood cells — red cells, white cells, and platelets.1 In ALL, the stem cells that are meant to become white blood cells develop genetic mutations that result in cancer.
+ALL begins in the bone marrow, where the body produces the stem cells that eventually become blood cells — red cells, white cells, and platelets.1 In ALL, the stem cells that are meant to become white blood cells develop genetic mutations that result in cancer, and they show up as abnormal lymphocytes.
 Unlike chronic forms of leukemia, which grow slowly over a period of years, ALL progresses quickly and can be fatal within a few months without treatment.2

 Because of the prevalence of ALL in children and its danger to adults, new treatment options for ALL are an important focus of research.
 One of the newest and most prominent fields of treatment for blood cancer is immunotherapy.
 While immunotherapy is still an emerging field, it is becoming increasingly important in ALL treatment.

-On its own, the immune system has disadvantages in fighting cancer.
+On its own, the immune system can be sidetracked from fighting cancer.
 Cancer cells develop genetic mutations that allow them to confuse or evade the immune response.
 Some mutations can make cancer cells invisible to the immune system.
-Cancer cells can also change surrounding normal cells to disguise themselves or even produce proteins that “turn off” immune cells.7
+Cancer cells can also change surrounding normal cells to disguise themselves, or they can produce proteins that “turn off” immune cells.7

 Immunotherapy balances the scales by giving the immune system advantages over cancer cells.
 In immunotherapy, biological substances are introduced to the immune system, helping it detect and destroy tumor cells.
-For ALL, immunotherapy works by helping the immune system find certain antigens unique to ALL tumor cells and target these cells, either with tailored chemotherapy or with the body’s own tumor-destroying weapons.
+For ALL, immunotherapy works by improving the immune system so it can find certain antigens unique to ALL tumor cells and target these cells, either with tailored chemotherapy or with the body’s own tumor-destroying weapons.

 Immunotherapy is especially exciting as a treatment for adults and children with relapsed ALL or in cases where ALL does not respond adequately to treatment — known as refractory ALL.
-ALL is more likely to be fatal in adults than in children, possibly because of the mechanisms of the disease, or because children are better able to tolerate aggressive cancer treatments such as chemotherapy.4
+ALL is more likely to be fatal in adults than in children because of the mechanisms of resistance to therapy, or because children are better able to tolerate aggressive cancer treatments such as chemotherapy.4

-Chemotherapy regimens for both adults and children with ALL are grueling, with treatment for adults occurring over two years.
+Chemotherapy regimens for both adults and children with ALL are grueling, with treatment for adults unfolding over two years.
 Chemotherapy helps 80 percent to 90 percent of adults with ALL to enter remission, although half of those who enter remission eventually relapse.
-In 10 percent to 20 percent of cases, ALL is refractory, and remission is never reached.8
+In 10 percent to 20 percent of cases, ALL is refractory, and remission is never achieved.8

 Immunotherapy has shown promise in treating people with ALL who do not achieve remission or who relapse.
 In a 2019 study of children and young adults with relapsed B-cell ALL, those who received immunotherapy treatment had better overall survival rates than those who received more chemotherapy (79 percent versus 59 percent).10 In a clinical trial of one immunotherapy treatment, 80 percent of people who received the treatment achieved complete remission, compared with only 29 percent of people who received standard chemotherapy.
 People who received immunotherapy also had double the overall median survival time of those who received chemotherapy (23 months versus 10 months).11